Welcome to Local Food Forum

-Wild Onion Co-op Teams With American Indian Center on Fall Fest
+Wild Onion Co-op Fall Fest Spotlights American Indian Heritage

 Celebrate American Indian Heritage Month at the Market on November 16

 I have written before about my strong interest in American Indian issues.
-So I was delighted to learn Friday that Wild Onion Market co-op in Chicago's Rogers Park neighborhood will partner with the American Indian Center of Chicago on a Fall Festival.
+So I was delighted to learn Friday that Wild Onion Market co-op in Chicago's Rogers Park neighborhood will present a Fall Festival that shines a spotlight on American Indian Heritage Month.

 The event will be held Sunday, November 16, 2 p.m. to 5 p.m., at the market located at 7007 N. Clark St. Admission is free, with donations accepted for community programs.